 More recently, we have started working on Prototheca, a very unusual eukaryotic pathogen of humans and other animals (particularly cattle) and on a variety of complex co-infections.
 Read more about these below…

-On the right, the fatal fungus Cryptococcus neoformans is escaping from a macrophage (a type of white blood cell) by a process called vomocytosis.
+On the left, the fatal fungus Cryptococcus neoformans is escaping from a macrophage (a type of white blood cell) by a process called vomocytosis (you can also find out more on the vomocytosis Wikipedia page).
 Below, you can see the macrophages response – ‘actin flashes’ that act to trap the fungus inside the immune cell.